 - The Start Line is equipped with: toilets, Gear Check, water, a medical tent, and electrolyte drink.

-Please note: the Hillcrest Community Centre washroom, changing, and dining facilities are NOT available to participants.
-Thank you for respecting the Hillcrest Community Centre staff and members.
+Please note: the Hillcrest Community Centre washroom, changing, and dining facilities are not available to participants.
+Thank you.

 Gear Check Location: UPS trucks located by Ontario St. and 33rd Avenue